William9923/yuruyomi/README.md

   Each source - manga -> have their own separate folder (basically, we can create a hash to build it the hash key as folder)

+Todo this:
+1. Backend ??
+2. Frontend where does the file fetch information comes from...